Last updated:

 Which has more project management features?

 Asana has broader work-management features, including portfolios, goals, workload planning, timeline and Gantt views, forms, and automations.
-Worklist is narrower: encrypted task management, kanban boards, checklists, and collaboration for teams that prioritize content privacy.
+Worklist focuses on encrypted task collaboration.

 References.